Semiconductor Manufacturing International Corporation (SMICY) Management on Q3 2020 Results - Earnings Call Transcript

 Zhou Zixue

-In July 2020 SMIC listed on the Shanghai Stock Exchanges, Science and Technology Innovation Board, opening a new chapter in the Company's development.
+[Interpreted] In July 2020, SMIC listed on the Shanghai Stock Exchange Science and Technology Innovation Board, opening a new chapter in the Company's development.
 This year also marks SMIC's 20th anniversary.
-On behalf of SMIC I would like to express our heartfelt and sincere thanks to our customers, suppliers, investors and the society for their trust and support over the years.
+On behalf of SMIC, I would like to express our heartfelt and sincere thanks to our customers, suppliers, investors and the society for their trust and support over the years.

 Since its founding, SMIC has consistently focused on improving core competitiveness and company value, enriching product portfolio and expanding technology platforms.
-In the past two decades, our production capacity has expanded steadily, revenue has grown continuously customers diversified and reputation found.
+In the past two decades, our production capacity has expanded steadily.
+Revenue has grown continuously, customers diversified and reputation sound.
 We have built more effective management, R&D, operations and support teams and accelerated innovation and development.

-As the first foundry company [ph] listed on both the Asia and Hong Kong markets, SMIC has received extensive attention and support from capital markets at home and abroad.
-The company has always attached great importance to the interests of investors, disclosed its information in accordance with the regulatory requirements of all relevant jurisdictions and further improved the level of corporate governance so as to protect the rights and interests of investors.
+As the first red chip company listed on both the Asia and Hong Kong markets, SMIC has received extensive attention and support from capital markets at home and abroad.
+The company has always attached great importance to the interest of investors, disclosed its information in accordance with the regulatory requirements of all relevant jurisdictions and further improved the level of corporate governance so as to protect the rights and interest of investors.

 In recent years, China's IT industry maintains good growth.
 However, in the area of FinTech technology, there is still a clear gap between Mainland China's companies and the industry's top tier peers in terms of equipment, technology and talent.

 The fragmentation of the global industry supply chain and high-end continuous investments are unique characteristics of foundry industry.
-As the largest foundry in scale in mainland China through study and analysis of long-term market demand, the company has driven a continuous development cycle of its old and new fabs based on 20-years of operational experience.
+As the largest foundry in scale in mainland China through study and analysis of long-term market demand, the company has driven a continuous development cycle of its old and new fabs based on 20 years of operational experience.
 And we steadily expand production capacity, improved operational efficiency, optimize our product portfolio and strive to enhance the competitiveness of the company.

 This year the global economy has slowed down, which ultimately results in some negative impacts to the end demand of the semiconductor industry.
 However, the unfortunate epidemic has also led to the emergence of new formats, models and applications, which has ushered in a booming market opportunity.
 This year, customer demand continued to be strong and the company continued to maintain high utilization.
-In the ever-changing macro environment we are pleased to see that our third quarter performance continued to reach new record high.
+In the ever-changing macro environment, we are pleased to see that our third quarter performance continued to reach new record high.
 We have also raised our annual revenue guidance up to 24% to 26%.

-Currently the international situation has become increasingly complex.
+Currently, the international situation has become increasingly complex.
 SMIC is a foundry that serves diverse customers, domestic and overseas.
 Since its inception, SMIC strictly operates in compliance with the laws and regulations of all jurisdictions in which it operates.
 We feel deep regret in regard to U.S. export restrictions.

 At present, the company is operating as usual.
-And though the export restriction will have an impact on SMIC in the near term we believe is manageable.
+And though the export restriction will have an impact on SMIC in the near-term, we believe its manageable.
 We will continue to follow up on this matter and further evaluate the impact.
 The company will maintain close cooperation with suppliers and customers and continue to maintain active communication with the relevant department of the United States government working to resolve possible differences.

 The world has entered Internet of Everything era.
 The interest of all countries are closely tied and their outcomes are shared.
-Although the current global trade situation has many uncertainties, and external environment is becoming more complex, we believe that the pace of innovation and development in the semiconductor industry will continue.
-In the long run, the demand for the IC industry remains strong.
-And challenges and opportunities coexist.
+Although the current global trade situation has many uncertainties and external environment is becoming more complex, we believe that the pace of innovation and development in the semiconductor industry will continue.
+In the long run, the demand for the IC industry remains strong and challenges and opportunities coexist.

 SMIC will continue to pursue openness, cooperation, development and successful collaboration, deepening cooperation with domestic and foreign customers, suppliers and partners contributing to promote the development and innovation of the semiconductor industry.
 Thank you.